A VOICE FOR CHILDREN

-Saving children from unwarranted trauma!
-The Family Preservation Foundation, Inc. (FPF), is a not-for-profit, public interest, educational, and legal aid organization dedicated to the idea of preserving and empowering parental rights, family preservation, family first ideology, saving children from unwarranted forced parental separation, and restoring the respect for children’s rights that allow them to remain with their biological parent and/or extended family when its safe to do so, thus preserving the family unit.
+The Family Preservation Foundation (FPF), is a not-for-profit, public interest, educational, and legal aid organization dedicated to the idea of preserving and empowering families, family preservation, and family first / extended family ideology.
+We strive to save children from the trauma associated with unwarranted parental separation, and restoring the respect for children’s rights that allow them to remain with their biological parent and/or extended family when it's safe to do so.

 Our number one priority is to keep children out of the foster care system and with their families when safe to do so!

 Currently, most states do not provide attorneys to all children.
 In the states that do, the child must be over a certain age, for example, 10 years old.
 FPF seeks to fill this gap and ensure that no person is denied their right to equal justice because of age or poverty by providing pro bono legal and reunification services for all children and their families.

 Nonpartisan, FPF works through litigation, education, social service reunification efforts, and advocacy.
 FPF provides legal assistance in cases when it considers civil liberties to be at risk.
 For example, in Minnesota, over 55% of the children and their families go through the entire child welfare process without any legal representation whatsoever.

 What is utterly unbelievable, and the most astonishing thing that we have learned by far, is a thief who steals a pack of gum or loaf of bread is legally entitled to legal counsel, evidentiary hearings, a jury trial, and has more rights than a child being placed in a foster care and the permanent severance of the parent/child relationship.